jneem/blog/content/posts/linesweeper/index.md

 it comes in two parts: first, we run a sweep line algorithm to determine the ordering of all our segments.
 Only once the ordering is decided do we fix the positions.
-This two-phase split sounds minor, but it makes corner cases much simpler.
-Because whenever you assign positions to segments, you perturb them.
+This two-phase split sounds minor, but it makes corner cases much simpler: whenever you assign positions to segments, you perturb them.
 And whenever you perturb them, you might affect the validity of things you've already calculated.[^cautionary example] By looking after the ordering first, and then later assigning the positions all at once, you can avoid this problem.